Tuesday 26 March 2024

 Even with their England absentees, there is no reason for Yorkshire not to challenge.
 Matt Fisher and Ben Coad are as good as any county opening bowlers and with Dan Moriarty arriving from Surrey to offer spin, they should take wickets, IF they all stay fit.

 That has been a challenge most summers, but Shan Masood will hope for consistent runs from a talented batting line up that isn't always the most reliable.
-But a top four of Bean, Lyth, Masood and Byas surely should hope to dominate?
+But a top four of Bean, Lyth, Masood and Malan surely should hope to dominate?

 How much continued behind scenes issues affect the squad is anyone's guess, but failure to be one of the top two sides with the players they have would be seen as a considerable disappointment.